-As we prayed and talked, I felt the Lord go on to say, “Plant seeds in the garden I have given you, bring my best where you are.
+As we prayed and talked, I felt the Lord say, “Plant seeds in the garden I have given you.
+Bring my best where you are.
 Bring my peace to the town where you now live, and shift the atmosphere through just being who you are, kind, gracious and welcoming.”
-Now, neither one of us thought that God had sent her and her husband into exile.
-However, I felt God was saying that she could flourish where she was planted!
+Neither of us thought God had sent her and her husband into exile.
+However, I felt God said to flourish where she was planted!
 She took God’s words to heart and asked for His help to see the good in her situation.
-Slowly, the dark cloud began to lift, although their stay was not an easy stay.
+Slowly, the dark cloud began to lift, although their stay was not easy.

-At present, I find myself in the waiting.
-God brought this scripture passage back to me.
-Although I am in the waiting, He is urging me on.
-Plant a garden, be part of the community, pray for my leaders, don’t just sit at the exit door, waiting for it to open so I can go on to whatever God has for me next!
-There is still much to be done.
+More than once, I’ve found myself in that place of waiting.
+I find comfort in God’s words through Jeremiah.
+Although I might find myself in the waiting, God urges me to resist passivity.
+I must plant a figurative garden to feed others and myself.
+He calls me to be an active part of the community.
+I can’t just sit at the exit door, waiting for it to open so I can go on to whatever God has for me next!
+There is much to be done in the waiting.

-If you find yourself in a season of waiting, I would encourage you to go to Youtube and listen to the following song.
-It should be released on an album in early 2017.
+If you are in a season of waiting, I encourage you to go to Youtube and listen to the following song.
 It speaks to my heart; I know it will speak to yours.

 Take Courage (In the Waiting)